Chapter 3.6

 Emergency stop switches/push-buttons

-The emergency stop function must be available and operational at all times.
+The emergency stop function must always be available and operational.
 It must not be considered an alternative to other required safeguards.
 The international standard for it is (EN) ISO 13850.

 Emergency stop

-Emergency stop is generally considered a selectable safeguarding measure, but it is not.
+An emergency stop is often misunderstood as a selectable safeguarding measure, but it is not.

 The only exceptions are: